 Larry Fuho Trussell, Lay Zen Teacher

 Larry Fuho Trussell has been practicing Zen since 1976, and received Lay Transmission from Chozen and Hogen Roshi in 2015.
 Fuho is the lead teacher on Sunday mornings at Heart of Wisdom.
 He is one of the sesshin leaders in ZCO.
 He works as a research scientist and is married with one grown son.

 Kim Hoben Hansen has been practicing Zen since 1995 and is the guiding teacher of the North Shore Zendo in Vancouver, Canada.
 Hoben received Lay Transmission from Chozen and Hogen Roshi in 2015.
 He is one of the sesshin leaders in ZCO.
 He practices law as a tax litigator and is married with three grown daughters.

-Nancy Kodo Conover has been practicing Zen since 2000 and received Lay Transmission from Chozen and Hogen Roshi in 2015.
-In 2010 Kodo retired from a career as a vocational rehabilitation counselor to help establish Heart of Wisdom Zen Temple.
+Nancy Kodo Conover has been practicing Zen since 2000 and received Lay Transmission from Chozen and Hogen Roshi in 2015 and ordained a temple priest in 2021.
+Kodo retired from a career as a vocational rehabilitation counselor to help establish Heart of Wisdom Zen Temple and is the Temple Manager since 2010.
 She leads Tuesday night meditation and discussion at Heart of Wisdom, as well as our Work-a-Day Sesshin.
 She is married and has lived in the Pacific Northwest her whole adult life.

 Laura Jomon Martin has been practicing Zen since 2004 and received Lay Transmission from Chozen and Hogen Roshi in 2019.
 Her career has been in social work since 1993, primarily in community mental health, and she is currently an LCSW in private practice, and a teacher of Mindfulness-Based Stress Reduction, certified through University of Massachusetts Medical School.